AMorQ/AMorQ/README.md

 -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on NLP and MultiModal AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning agentic AI
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on AI business worflows
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with databases and cloud settings
-- 💬 Ask me about ...
+- 💬 Ask me about: data science and institutions
-- 📫 How to reach me: ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: let's take a break and talk about how much philosophy can help you structure your vision!

 Welcome to my GitHub profile!
 Here's a bit about me: